petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

-The last line there is going to automatically create dependencies based on the outputs of our `run-sim` stage, saving us the trouble of typing out all of our turbulence model names.
+The last line there is going to automatically create dependencies based on the outputs of our `run-sim` stage, saving us the trouble of typing out all of those directories manually.

 Another call to `calkit status` shows we need to run the pipeline again, and another call to `calkit run` then
 `calkit save -m "Run pipeline to create figure"` will create this figure and push it to the repo.
-This figure is now viewable as its own object up on the website.
+This figure is now viewable as its own object up on the website:

 ![Figure on website.](/images/repro-openfoam/figure-on-website.png)